ibm-cloud-docs/pattern-pvs-ibmi-resiliency/resiliency-design.md

 Secondary data center with Global Replication Service (GRS)

 The Power Systems Virtual Server service provides a Tier 2 99.95% SLA by default.
-When an Logical Partition (LPAR) has an outage within the service, it automatically attempts to restart that LPAR on a separate host.
+When a Logical Partition (LPAR) has an outage within the service, it automatically attempts to restart that LPAR on a separate host.
 For a Tier 3 SLA of 99.99%, the workload is distributed across two data centers.
 Supporting a 1 hour RTO and 1 hour RPO, the solution that is described in this pattern includes:

-- Secondary data center
+- A secondary data center

 - SAN to SAN replication paired between two {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} (PowerVS) workspaces in different data centers.